TurtleZhong/Gazebo-models-generator/README.md

 &emsp;&emsp; This project provide a gazebo world. so if you wanna test the code, you need prepare the simulation world.

-&emsp;&emsp; Step 1: you need download sketchup software and install it in your Windows PC or Mac OX, Then choose your favourite models and download the sketchup files.
+&emsp;&emsp; Step 1: you need download sketchup software and install it in your Windows PC or Mac OX, Then choose your favourite models and download the sketchup files from this [LINK](https://3dwarehouse.sketchup.com/search/?q=desk&searchTab=model).

 <p align="center">
   <a href="">